AlanHohn/alanhohn.github.io/about.md

 as I've occasionally found it.

-I'm the author of [Hands-On Infrastructure Automation with Ansible][ansvid] and [Hands-On DevOps with Ansible](ansdev), video courses from Packt Publishing that teach Ansible using real-world examples.
+I'm the author of [Hands-On Infrastructure Automation with Ansible][ansvid] and [Hands-On DevOps with Ansible][ansdev], video courses from Packt Publishing that teach Ansible using real-world examples.
 I invite you to check them out.